mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

 > Make sure you are writing to the correct machine and the correct aspect. **Do not write directly to a variable** as we are writing several variables of an Aspect at the same time.
 You will get an error message if you do so.

 Your Data Generator is ready to go and will run in the background.
+You can [continue here](../readme.md#overview-dashboard) and get started building your VFC Dashboard!

+# Data Generator best practices: